christianalfoni/impact/context/README.md

 - It tells your where data fetching boundaries are
 - It tells you where your error boundaries are
 - It tells you where your suspense boundaries are

+## Concurrent mode

+With concurrent mode React fully embraces the fact that components needs to be pure.
+That means you can not use `useRef` or `useState` to instantiate something with side effects, as you can not reliably dispose of them.
+The reason is that the concurrent mode could run the component body several times without running `useEffect` to clean things up.

+For **Impact** to work the `ReactiveContextProvider` creates a `ContextContainer` which needs to be disposed on unmount.
+This is exactly what is not possible to achieve with concurrent mode.
+The great thing though is that a `ContextContainer` by itself is not a side effect, there is nothing in there, just references to what "can be there".
+It is only when the provider is mounted and children components starts consuming the context that it is "instantiated".

+That does not solve disposal completely though, cause a `useEffect` might also run multiple times.
+That is why the `ReactiveContextProvider` uses a component class with `componentDidUmount` to trigger disposal.
+This lifecycle method only runs when the component actually unmounts.

+But that actually does not completely solve the challenge.
+React might call `componentDidUnmount`, but still keep reference to the component and mount it again.
+This happens for example during suspense.
+Impact solves this by making the `ReactiveContextProvider` and create the `ContextContainer` during its render.
+If there is no existing `ContextContainer`, or it has been disposed, it will create a new one.
+This changes the context value and guarantees consuming components will resolve it again.
+The final event on this component is a `componentDidUnmount` which will guarantee disposing of the context.